Supakornn/quartz/content/design/Microservices.md

 tags:
   - software-architecture
 ---
 **Microservices** is a way to build software by splitting an app into small, independent services.
-Each service does one job and talks to others using HTTP/REST, gRPC, or messaging systems.
+Each service does one job and talks to others using HTTP/REST, [[gRPC]], or messaging systems.

 ### Characteristics